 - At the bottom of this page, you should see a link marked Request Cancellation.
 Click the link.

 - A cancellation form should appear.
 You’ll need to enter your account details, supply a quick reason for cancellation, and provide a little feedback about your experience with PureVPN.

 There’s no need to write an essay or undergo an interrogation from customer support.
 Just use the drop-down menus to provide the information required.
 By the way, if you do choose to add extra information, there’s a greater chance that the support team will get in touch.

-- After you submit the cancellation form, the PureVPN team will follow up the request within 24 hours.
+- After you submit the cancellation form, the PureVPN team will follow up on the request within 24 hours.
 If you have supplied a specific technical reason for cancellation, they may contact you with advice.
-Just inform support staff of your final decision to cancel, and they won’t bother you again.
+Just inform the support staff of your final decision to cancel, and they won’t bother you again.

 Remember, if your issue with PureVPN is solely technical (such as IP leaks, slow speeds, or connections dropping), there may be a way to resolve the issue.
 It could be worth starting a live chat with the customer support team or raising a support ticket.